Get resources and information to help you meet the legislative assessment collections mandate.

 - Download: List of Current Remitters (as of February 28, 2018)

 The assessment confidentiality policy was developed to assure everyone in the industry, including terminal operators and remitters, that all assessment information received by PERC is held in strict confidence by a limited number of management staff members.

-All terminal operator and remitter assessment information relating to volumes of odorized propane and assessments paid is strictly for use by PERC’s management (namely, the president and chief executive officer; the director of budget and finance, and Apex Integrated Solutions, a PERC contractor) to ensure that all propane assessments are paid.
+All terminal operator and remitter assessment information relating to volumes of odorized propane and assessments paid is strictly for use by PERC’s management (namely, the president and chief executive officer; the senior vice president – budget and finance, and Marcum LLC, a PERC contractor) to ensure that all propane assessments are paid.
 Under no circumstances are Council members given access to such information.

 Council members may have access to listings that name terminals, remitters, and importers to help management identify organizations that could potentially be responsible for paying an assessment.